steveandroulakis/temporal-employee-app-access-go/README.md

 # Temporal Go Project Template

+# THIS EXAMPLE ISN'T FUNCTIONAL AND SHOULDN'T BE USED

 This is a simple project for demonstrating Temporal with the Go SDK.

 The full 10-minute tutorial is here: https://learn.temporal.io/getting_started/go/first_program_in_go/